aakash047/ci-cd-workshop/README.md

 4. Now click promote in the top right corner of the rollouts dashboard

 5. We can now see the rest of the steps getting executed

+## Commands for docker image build and push to dockerhub